What Is Cloud Migration? Benefits of Moving to the Cloud

 Step 2.
 Selecting a Cloud Deployment Model

 If your organization uses a SaaS application but needs extra layers like security for application data, a Hybrid Cloud architecture will be better suited to your needs.
-Private Cloud solutions are perfect for sensitive data, and instances when full control over the system is essential.
+Private Cloud solutions are ideal for handling sensitive data and situations where full system control is crucial.

 Step 3.
 Selecting your Service Model

-In this stage, you can decide on the different service models necessary for each of your business operations.
-The available service models are IaaS (Infrastructure-as-a-service), PaaS (Platform-as-a-service), and SaaS (Software-as-a-service).
+In this stage, you can determine the various service models required for each of your business operations.
+The available service models are IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service), and SaaS (Software-as-a-Service).
 The difference in choices relates to the type of migration planned, as each one requires a different type of service.

 Step 4.
 Define KPIs